quantum-dan/HasKnowledge/description.md

 ### User Accounts
 Currently the only modifiable feature is display name, which is optional.
 Password changes are not necessary as the login system is Google account-based rather than email/password.
 Display name is currently modified via a form on the homepage.
 Account management requests are handled in Account.hs.

+### Quizzes
+Quizzes can be created via a form specifying name, topic and public or private.
+The quizzes can then be viewed by anyone who has access.
+Quizzes are handled in Quiz.hs.

 ## Key Libraries
 * Yesod: web framework
 * Persistent: database framework